NVIDIA/aistore/bench/soaktest/README.md

  - `-reg-pctcap` - Max Pct (0-100) of total storage capacity allocated to regression (default 0.4).
  - `-reg-setupduration` - The maximum amount of time to spend setting up the bucket for regression (default 12s), 0=fill until `-reg-pctcap`.
  - `-reg-setupworkers` - Number of workers that is used to set up the bucket for regression (default 4).
- - `-rec-minsize` - Min filesize in regression (default 700MiB), can specify with [multiplicative suffix](../aisloader/README.md#bytes-multiplicative-suffix).
+ - `-reg-minsize` - Min filesize in regression (default 700MiB), can specify with [multiplicative suffix](../aisloader/README.md#bytes-multiplicative-suffix).
- - `-rec-maxsize` - Max filesize in regression (default 2GiB), can specify with [multiplicative suffix](../aisloader/README.md#bytes-multiplicative-suffix).
+ - `-reg-maxsize` - Max filesize in regression (default 2GiB), can specify with [multiplicative suffix](../aisloader/README.md#bytes-multiplicative-suffix).
+ - `-reg-instances` - Number of regression instances (default 1).
  - `-reg-workers` - Number of workers that regression uses (default 1).

  - `-reportdir` - The directory to write reports to, creates and uses `/tmp/ais-soak/reports` if not specified.